Shmaltalk/SubwayGenerator/README.md

 ## tests and run statements

-We wrote tests for each predicate, as well as some final tests putting all the predicates together.
+Please see the code for descriptions of individual tests.
+Overall, we tested each individual predicate with positive (should pass) and negative (should fail) tests, then included some examples to confirm the system works as a whole.

 We also have a run statement which creates possible subway maps for a town with 4 stops; the distance can be adjusted and other constraints can be added to produce different maps.
 (When viewing in Sterling, we recommend using Show as Attribute for all fields to get rid of clutter.)

 ## sig and pred specifics